 Rabbit damage is not limited to feeding, but their burrowing in areas such as golf courses, graveyards, railway embankments and farmland can cause much disruption.
 Where possible Environ always endeavours to implement proofing as a permanent solution to rabbit destruction.

 Rabbits are grey/brown in colour and sometimes black and have slightly lighter undersides and distinctive white flash on the tail.
 They are typically found in and around farmland, lakes, river banks, golf courses, gardens, railway embankments, allotments and playing fields.

-Adult rabbits are about 40cm-55cm long (head and body) and weight approx 700 – 2000 (average 1700g), breeding mainly takes place between January and July but can occur any month, with young females capable of breeding at 3 – 4 months of age.
+Adult rabbits are about 40cm-55cm long (head and body) and weight approx. 700 – 2000 (average 1700g), breeding mainly takes place between January and July but can occur any month, with young females capable of breeding at 3 – 4 months of age.

-An adult will weigh in the region of 1.7kg but larger specimens often occur.
-The bucks (males) have a broader head and heavier body than does (females) and often show signs of fighting for dominance of a warren, with ragged and torn ears being common.
+An adult will weigh in the region of 1.7kg, but more significant specimens often occur.
+The bucks (males) have a broader head and more substantial body than does (females) and often show signs of fighting for dominance of a warren, with ragged and torn ears being familiar.

 Apart from the visual damage caused by grazing, some small scrapes may be noticed where attempts to obtain roots have taken place.
 These signs and copious amounts of hard round droppings can easily be seen.

 Often, on well-established routes to feeding areas runs are easily visible, and they can be followed from the warren to the chosen feeding ground.